unification-com/mainchain/docs/software/ledger.md

 1. In **Web Wallet**, click on the ![My Wallet](../.vuepress/public/assets/img/my_wallet_button.png) button, and select **Connect Ledger Device**
 2. You may be prompted by Chrome to allow access to your Ledger Device.

 A modal will appear allowing you to select a HD wallet path.
-Each time you change the selection, W**Web Wallet** will query your Ledger device for the corresponding wallet address and display it.
+Each time you change the selection, **Web Wallet** will query your Ledger device for the corresponding wallet address and display it.

 ![Select HD Path](../.vuepress/public/assets/img/ledger_select_hd_path.png)